-Our registrar’s office has marriage rooms in Buckie, Forres and Elgin.
+Our registrar’s office has a marriage room available in Elgin.
 Alternatively, your civil ceremony may be held at any other venue agreed between you and your partner, the senior registrar and venue owner.
-Should you choose a venue outwith the Moray marriage rooms, please contact the registrar in Elgin to check availability before finalising any booking.
+Should you choose a venue out with the Moray marriage rooms, please contact the registrar to check availability before finalising any booking.

 Religious Marriage Ceremony

 A religious marriage ceremony may be conducted by a minister, clergyman, priest, pastor or any such person entitled to do so under the Marriage (Scotland) Act 1977.
 In addition to consulting with the chosen officiator, couples must also contact the registrar.

 Prior to all marriages – both religious and civil – you must submit Marriage Notice Forms (M10) to the local registrar.
 Marriage notice forms can be viewed, downloaded and printed with accompanying notes from the National Records of Scotland, see below for links.

 Marriage Notice Form Guidance Notes and Forms Marriage in Scotland (RM1)

 If you do not have facility to print then you can collect marriage notice forms from any registrar’s office in Scotland.
 The registrar can provide more information on fees and a form for the notification of witnesses’ names and addresses.The minimum period for lodging marriage notice forms is 29 days before the date of your marriage.
 The maximum period is three months.

 Along with the marriage notice forms, you should both provide:

 - proof of residency (eg. utilities or council tax bill – dated within the last three months);